 When To Bring A Cat To The Vet

 While it’s incredibly unlikely that a scorpion can kill your cat, the effects of severe circumstances can cause significant health problems for your cat.
 Always make sure to call a vet immediately after a scorpion sting, especially if you believe it’s from an Arizona bark scorpion, to receive specific guidance on treatment.
-If you notice extreme symptoms within the first 10 to 15 minutes after the sting such as paralysis, labored breathing, skin inflammation, drooling or unexpected collapse, you should bring your cat to the vet immediately to receive medical intervention and prevent more serious side effects.
+If you notice extreme symptoms within the first 10 to 15 minutes after the sting such as paralysis, labored breathing, skin inflammation, drooling, or unexpected collapse, you should bring your cat to the vet immediately to receive medical intervention and prevent more serious side effects.

-Call The Experts Today
+Call The Phoenix Pest Control Experts Today

 One of the best ways to prevent a scorpion sting is to have a pest control professional visit your home and check for signs of scorpion activity.
-At Green Home Pest Control, we’ve developed the most effective and safe scorpion pest control prevention solutions throughout the Phoenix area.
+At Green Home Pest Control, we’ve developed the most effective and safe scorpion control and prevention solutions throughout the Phoenix area.
 If you suspect you may have scorpions lingering throughout your property, you can rely on our professionals to completely inspect your home and determine which type you have and how to remove them properly.
 We make sure to develop personalized pest control solutions that meet the specific needs of your household while fitting your budget.